ershovio/casino_rec_sys/README.md

 # Recommender system for casino
+The recommender system predicts in which games a user might want to play in an online casino.

 ## Algorithm
 The system uses a hybrid weighted model that consists of 3 inner algorithms.